leewei05/sys-interview/arch/cuda/README.md

 - **Unified Memory:** A single unified memory pool that is a single pointer value enables across host and device.

 One thing to remember is that CUDA programming model assumes a system composed of a host and a device, each with their **separate memory**.
 Kernels operate out of device memory, so the CUDA runtime provides functions to allocate, deallocate, and transfer memory between host and device.

+#### L2 Cache Management

+- **Persisting**: when a kernel access a data region in the global memory repeatedly.
+This data region in the L2 cache will be called L2 Cache set-aside.
+- **Streaming**: when a kernel access a data region once.

 ### Thread Hierarchy